vpavlenko/jsr166_to_jmh/posts/SimpleSpinLock/README.md

 ...
 ```

+Don't be confused that we see listing for some strange method:
-The method `measureSpinLockToggleUnderContention_avgt_jmhStub()` comes from generated sources (see
+`measureSpinLockToggleUnderContention_avgt_jmhStub()` comes from generated sources (see the directory
-`target/generated-sources/`), and our method `measureSpinLockToggleUnderContention()` is inlined.
+`target/generated-sources/`), and our method `measureSpinLockToggleUnderContention()` is inlined there.

 The model for the single thread
 ---

 Being run on a single thread this benchmark should work as follows:

-1. `lock.compareAndSet(0, 1)` sets the variable
+1. `lock.compareAndSet(0, 1)` sets the variable.

  According to AtomicInteger implementation in jdk8, it calls native method `unsafe.compareAndSwapInt()`.
 Furthermore,
 according to the jdk8 source, namely
 http://hg.openjdk.java.net/jdk8/jdk8/hotspot/file/87ee5ee27509/src/share/vm/prims/unsafe.cpp#l1185
 http://hg.openjdk.java.net/jdk8/jdk8/hotspot/file/87ee5ee27509/src/share/vm/runtime/atomic.cpp#l67
 http://hg.openjdk.java.net/jdk8/jdk8/hotspot/file/87ee5ee27509/src/os_cpu/linux_x86/vm/atomic_linux_x86.inline.hpp#l93
-on Linux x86 `compareAndSwapInt()` is expressed by `cmpxchgl` (possibly with lock prefix).
-Lock prefix means exclusive
+on Linux x86 `compareAndSwapInt()` is expressed by `lock cmpxchgl` (as we can also see on assembler listing).
-access to memory.
-I think that even in a single mode this operation does real synchronization work in caches and
+Lock prefix means exclusive access to memory.
+I think that even in a single mode this operation does real
-takes some fixed execution time.
+synchronization work for core caches and takes some fixed execution time.

 2. `Blackhole.consumeCPU()` consumes some time proportional to number of tokens passed.
-Let's have the same number of
-tokens passed in both `consumeCPU()` calls.

 3. `lock.set(0);` unconditionally sets the value, so it's just a `mov` which should result in assignment inside register
 file.
 This should take about 0.5ns, so we probably won't see statistically significant time required by this operation.

+4. Yet another `Blackhole.consumeCPU()`.
+Let's have the same number of tokens passed in both `consumeCPU()` calls.

 So having NUM_TOKENS as a variable, we can suggest the linear model for execution time:
 ```